Updated: March 30, 2021

-The deadline to enrol in AgriStability for the 2020 program year has been extended without penalty to July 3, 2020.
+The deadline to enrol in AgriStability for the 2021 program year is extended to June 30, 2021.

-In Saskatchewan agriculture, there are no guarantees.
-While you cannot control the weather, market fluctuations or rising input costs, you can manage your risk with AgriStability.
-This low-cost program considers the financial impacts of unforeseen circumstances on your entire farm operation, including all of your commodities.
+In the agriculture industry, there are no guarantees.
+While producers cannot control the weather, market fluctuations or rising input costs, they can manage their risk with AgriStability.
+The AgriStability Program offers protection based on a producer’s operation history.

 - Undesirable weather conditions,

-To be eligible to participate in the AgriStability Program, you must derive income from the primary production of agricultural commodities.
-In the program year, you must also have:
+To be eligible to participate in the AgriStability Program, a producer must earn income from the primary production of agricultural commodities.
+In the program year they must have:

 - Submitted the required information by the deadlines.

-AgriStability is a low-cost Business Risk Management program.
-The program fee is $3.15 for every $1,000 of Contribution Reference Margin.
+AgriStability is a low-cost Business Risk Management program with a program fee of $3.15 for every $1,000 of Contribution Reference Margin.
 A $55 fee is also applied to help cover administrative costs.
-All participants are given 30 days from the date on their Enrolment/Fee Notice or until July 3, 2020, whichever is later, to pay these fees without penalty.
+All participants are given 30 days from the date on their Enrolment/Fee Notice or until April 30, whichever is later, to pay these fees without penalty.

 Enrolling in AgriStability is easy.
 Click here to request a call-back.
-You can also contact your local SCIC customer service office or call the AgriStability Call Centre (1-866-270-8450) and request a new participant package.
+Producers are also encouraged to contact their local SCIC customer service office or call the AgriStability Call Centre (1-866-270-8450) and request a new participant package.

-Producers interested in AgriStability will be asked a few simple questions over the phone, with no initial requirement to supply historical farm information.
-Once enrolled, new participants have the option of submitting either their previous three years or five years of historical information for processing their final application.
+New producers in the AgriStability Program will be asked a few simple questions over the phone, with no initial requirement to supply historical farm information.
+Once enrolled, new participants will have the option of submitting either their previous three years or five years of historical information for processing their final application.

 Once enrolled in the AgriStability Program, SCIC will mail you an Enrolment/Fee Notice.
 This notice provides a breakdown of the program fees and details of participating in the AgriStability Program.

-For 2020, all participants have 30 days from the date on their Enrolment/Fee Notice or until July 3, 2020, whichever is later, to pay these fees.
+All participants are given 30 days from the date on their Enrolment/Fee Notice or until the extended deadline of June 30, 2021, whichever is later, to pay these fees.
 If the annual program fee is paid after the initial deadline, a 20 per cent penalty fee will be added.
-This additional cost is explained on the Enrolment/Fee Notice and can be paid anytime until the final deadline of December 31, 2020.
+To be eligible for the 2021 program year, fees must be paid no later than December 31, 2021.

-July 3, 2020, is also an important date for AgriStability participants who have experienced changes within the business structure of their farm during the 2019 fiscal year.
-Participants must contact SCIC by July 3, 2020, if they have:
+The deadline has been extended from April 30, 2021 to June 30, 2021.
+This is an important date for AgriStability participants who have experienced changes within the business structure of their farm during the 2020 fiscal year.
+Participants must contact SCIC by June 30 if they have:

 - Changed their farm from a sole proprietorship to a corporation,